HLVM CLI Reference

 pull <name>Download a model (Ollama only)

-rm <name>Remove a model (Ollama only)
+remove <name>Remove a model (Ollama only)

 Examples:

-hlvm model # Show current default
+hlvm model # Show model help

 hlvm model list # List all models